Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 Also, due to their earlier than expected arrival, these babies at times possess immature muscles and bones that might gain advantages from gentle exercises meant to fortify their bodies and encourage standard growth patterns.

-This vital support establishes a firm base for tackling possible developmental lags linked to prematurity, such as hip dysplasia or torticollis—a situation where the infant favors turning its head to the side—which are conditions effectively handled through targeted physiotherapy interventions.
+This vital support establishes a firm base for tackling possible developmental lags linked to prematurity, such as hip dysplasia or torticollis—a situation where the infant favours turning its head to the side—which are conditions effectively handled through targeted physiotherapy interventions.

 How Children’s Physiotherapists Support Developmental Milestones